garora/TDD-Katas-PHP/README.md

 ```
 Or [install phpunit locally](https://phpunit.de/manual/6.5/en/installation.html).
 ### How to contribute:
 Want to contribute?
-Make a pull request (PR) to [develop](/TDD-Katas-PHP/tree/dev) branch.
+Make a pull request (PR) to [develop](https://github.com/garora/TDD-Katas-PHP/tree/dev) branch.
 Do not make any PR to Master branch.
 ### License
 MIT License, refer: [License info](/LICENSE.txt) for more information.
-### Explained [Learning Test Driven Development with TDD Katas](http://goo.gl/5NYpVI) -NEED A PHP Version
+### Explained [Learning Test Driven Development with TDD Katas](http://goo.gl/5NYpVI) - NEED A PHP Version.
+Do you want to write a PHP version?

 ### More flavors
 Lookig for implementation in your technology?
 There are more flavors of the repository: